This Step: Get a Learner Permit

 Get a Learner Permit in Kentucky

 New drivers older than 16 years old must pass a written knowledge test and a vision test to obtain a permit.
 Carefully go through the following steps for info on age-specific requirements.

 A) Ace a Few DMV Practice Permit Tests

 Prepare for the written exam by taking multiple online practice permit tests before heading to a nearby Kentucky licensing office.
-Sample test questions cover topics you’ll find on the actual KY learner’s permit exam.
+Sample test questions cover topics you’ll find on the actual Kentucky learner’s permit exam.

 In addition to passing some practice tests, thoroughly study the Kentucky Driving Manual.
-That way you will be prepared to breeze through the actual Division of Driver Licensing permit test with ease.
+That way you will be prepared to breeze through the actual permit test with ease.

 B) Gather Required Documents and Permit Fees